Click here for the home page

 1. Never call me trendy.
-Unlike most folks, I would rather hear the latest news on an international crisis, than hear what Lindsey Lohan or the Kardashian sisters are doing.
+Unlike most folks, I would rather hear the latest news on an international crisis, than hear what drink or drug Lindsey Lohan is abusing now.
+You're not likely to catch me buying gossip magazines, or participating in discussions about celebrities.
 If a news story is not relevant to the narratives in my history papers, don't expect me to be very interested.
 For me celebrity stories are just filler material for a slow news day, especially stories involving high-profile crimes and trials in California, because they can drag on for months or more.
 That was the case in the 1990s with O. J. Simpson and the Menendez brothers.
 In 2003 Kobe Bryant was in trouble with the law, so when I heard that California was holding an election to recall its governor, my first reaction was relief that Kobe would no longer be in the headlines every day.

 2. I have learned from all of the above that the second worst time of the year for news is late summer.
 Presumably this is because a lot of us are on vacation in July and August, including the people who make news.
 The worst time of the year for news is the week between December 25 and January 1; that's why most of the magazines and newspapers fill their pages with pictures to remind us of what happened during the past twelve months.
 Nowadays late summer is becoming nearly as hard to fill with news stories, but unless you're Jewish or Ethiopian (their calendars begin the year in September), it's pointless to have an annual recap before Labor Day.